 The Xert Segment Hunter is the first ever dynamic power pacing app for your Garmin.
 The app can be used with Strava segments or on time-trial courses ranging anywhere from 10s or over an hour.
 It is based on Xert’s advanced, athlete specific algorithm that uses your unique Fitness Signature and determines the best power you should target, second-by-second from start to finish.
 Additionally, the algorithm dynamically adjusts power targets to help you optimize your results as you complete the segment.
 The app is available on Garmin’s Connect IQ App Store and can be used with a variety of wearables and bike computers including the Fenix 5, Fenix 5s, Edge 1030, 1000, 820, 520 as well as the new Edge 520 Plus and the Edge 130.

 The Xert Segment Hunter runs as a Garmin datafield allowing it to be part of every activity you record.
 During activity recording, as you approach the start line, the app counts down and then provides power targets using helpful colors, to assist you in performing it with your highest paced power.
-During execution, the algorithm adjusts power targets using a feedback process, with the goal to get a breakthrough-on-the-line – a new concept in cycling, which means that a Synonymous with point-of-failure, this refers to moments during an activity where an athlete attempts to produce as much power as... is perfectly timed to occur as you cross the finish line.
+During execution, the algorithm adjusts power targets using a feedback process, with the goal to get a breakthrough-on-the-line – a new concept in cycling, which means that a maximal effort is perfectly timed to occur as you cross the finish line.

 What You Need